Blockade IMARC: Events of 2019

 Protests had taken place for several years prior to 2019 in opposition to IMARC - however these protests had been small for the most part.
 The 2019 blockade of IMARC was the first such protest that drew mass participation, mass media attention as well as a heavy handed crackdown by the Victorian Government.

 On the 13th of August 2019, the Yarra City Council passed a resolution unanimously supporting the IMARC protest.
 In addition, the Moreland and Darebin City Councils also passed motions endorsing the protest.
 In addition, the Victorian Greens State Executive also endorsed the protest.

 On Tuesday the 29th of October 2019, the protests commenced.
 According to The Age, "Police pushed protesters down the stairs, used their batons on those who refused to follow orders and repelled the crowd with capsicum spray, while activists harassed mining delegates, spat on them and dragged them to the ground".
-A protestor named Camila was severely injured after being pushed by police onto the floor, where she was trampled by police horses.
-By the end of the first day, 47 protestors were arrested by police.
+A protester named Camila was severely injured after being pushed by police onto the floor, where she was trampled by police horses.
+By the end of the first day, 47 protesters were arrested by police.

 The protest continued onto the following Wednesday.
-The police reportedly "used capsicum spray at least four times" and 17 protestors were arrested, one for climbing up the building to put up a banner "charged with conduct endangering life".
+The police reportedly "used capsicum spray at least four times" and 17 protesters were arrested, one for climbing up the building to put up a banner "charged with conduct endangering life".

-On the 31st, the protestors moved to protest outside Rio Tinto and PwC's Melbourne offices.
+On the 31st, the protesters moved to protest outside Rio Tinto and PwC's Melbourne offices.
 By the end of the final day, a total of 107 protesters had been arrested.

 According to a Blockade IMARC organiser, the aim of the blockade was to protest the mining companies "exploiting workers, dispossessing indigenous people and violating human rights".
 Prior to the blockade, the event was planned to be the "S11 but for climate".
 The blockade was attended by "more than 20 splinter groups".

-The police were criticised for their use of pepper spray against protestors, and former Greens senator Lee Rhiannon reported that she "witnessed a number of examples of police violence".
+The police were criticised for their use of pepper spray against protesters, and former Greens senator Lee Rhiannon reported that she "witnessed a number of examples of police violence".